๐Ÿ’ฐ Used Launch Monitors: Worth It?

 Firmware Locked or Outdated: Some units can become locked to a previous owner's account or fall so far behind on firmware that they can't update.
 Ask the seller to factory reset the unit and update firmware before purchase.
 If they can't or won't, you may be buying a brick.

 Price Too Good to Be True: A Garmin R10 for $150 or a Mevo+ for $600 should raise immediate suspicion.
-These prices are below market for working units and often indicate stolen property, broken units, or scams.
-Check completed eBay listings to understand fair market value.
+These prices are well below market for working units and often indicate stolen property, broken units, or scams.
+Check completed eBay listings to understand fair market value before any purchase.

 FAQ